ahsanvirk/CatAPI/README.md

 # How I worked on this project

 ### I worked on this project by programming it all in Android Studio.
-This was a project in my Mobile Application class where the assignment was to build an application that calls APIs for cat breeds using a Web Service as a source of data and has a User Interface (UI) created using Jetpack Standards.
+This was a project in my Mobile Application class where the assignment was to build an application that calls APIs for cat breeds (set with a limit of 10,000 total requests) using a Web Service as a source of data and has a User Interface (UI) created using Jetpack Standards.

 # How to navigate this project